 To provide rural households access to clean drinking water through our contaminant-specific strategies.

 To empower local unemployed women as entrepreneurs who will produce the solution and earn revenue out of it and oversee the operations and maintenance of the RO Plant and earn revenue out of it.

 Our purification solution, in collaboration with Pristine Water Services, is currently used in two areas.
 The water from both the areas has been tested to show a very high degree of bacterial contamination.
 The on-ground implementation was done in collaboration with World Vision India, a notable NGO reputed for its humanitarian work.

-The Asbah Purification Solution Bottle is produced by a female entrepreneur, and sold to the residents of A.C.Nagar and Nehru Colony who don’t have access to clean drinking water.
-A cap-full of this solution can be added to about 20 liters of contaminated water, thus removing most of the pathogens from it.
-Each bottle is priced at Rs.30, and can last for about 2 months.
+The Asbah Purification Solution Bottle is produced by a female entrepreneur and sold to the residents of A.C.Nagar and Nehru Colony who don’t have access to clean drinking water.
+A cap-full of this solution can be added to about 20 litres of contaminated water, thus removing most of the pathogens from it.
+Each bottle is priced at Rs.30 and can last for about 2 months.
 5 women are currently employed from our intervention.
 One for production and packaging and the other four for marketing and feedback.
 They receive a commission on sales.

 Setting up of a Community RO Plant

 On the other hand, if an identified area contains a high level of Total Dissolved Solids, which is found by conducting comprehensive water tests and surveys, and the water cannot be effectively treated using our Sodium Hypochlorite Solution, an RO Plant is set up.